github/choosealicense.com/README.md

 * `no-liability` - Software is provided without warranty and the software author/license owner cannot be held liable for damages.
 * `modifications` - This software may not be modified.
 * `distribution` - You may not distribute this software.
+* `patent-use` -  This license explicitly states that it does NOT grant you any rights in the patents of contributors.

 ## License